Here’s How to Set Goals This Year That You Can Actually Meet

-If you’re consistently missing your targets, yet you’re still in business, maybe part of the problem is how you’re setting them.
-Before you create your next set of goals, here are some questions to ask yourself.
+If you’re consistently missing your targets, part of the problem may be how you’re setting them.
+Before you create your next set of goals for your business, here are some questions to ask yourself.

 What is the purpose of this business?